Every web page needs a title and having a good and unique one is a crucial part of any online Technical Search Engine Optimisation (SEO) strategy.

 In the following screenshot, you can see that the contents of the Meeum title tag are shown when linking to that page from Facebook.

-The web browser tab
+Seeing the title in the web browser tab

 Once a user is on your webpage, they can see the title displayed in the tab of the browser.
 This is important as it serves as a great way for people to find your site easily if they have many tabs open.